doublexia/AWSBasicAuthorizer/README.md

 ## Credentials
 #### Create a user
 1. Go to AWS console, IAM
-2. Create a user, generate access key/secret key pair
+2. Create a user, attach policy **AmazonAPIGatewayInvokeFullAccess**, generate access key/secret key pair
+3. write down the user's ARN

 #### Create secrets in Secret Manager
 1. Go to Secret Manager on AWS console, `Store a new secret`